 Pond heaters are available in many sizes from a small 150 watt heater to some larger 2kw heaters, of course the one you choose will depend on the size of your pond and budget you have available.

-There will be no point in running a waterfall at this time of year as it will be subject to freezing and that could cause your pond pump to burn out due to back pressure.
+There will be no point in running a waterfall at this time of year as freezing water could cause your pond pump to burn out due to back pressure.
 Your best bet would be to raise the pump off the bottom of the pond if you haven't already and bypass the waterfall but leave your biological filter connected as it needs moving water to survive.

 Biological filters will become mechanical filters below 4ºC because the bacteria cannot normally survive below this temperature.
 Mechanical filtration is better than no filtration of course and the moving water will be oxygenated, keeping the remaining bacteria alive in the pond and helping fish to survive.

-At this time of the year your fish will most likely be right at the bottom of the pond in the deepest part hibernating.
+At this time of the year your fish will most likely be right at the bottom of the pond, hibernating in the deepest part.
 Leave them well alone and do not feed them as their digestive system will have shut down, any food they eat will break down inside their intestines causing harmful internal bacteria to form.

 See our other Monthly Garden & Pond Blogs